 Smoke trapped inside a building can have suffocating effects on the occupants inside.

-A thick dark smoke also makes it nearly impossible to see, causing people to panic and become disorientated.
+A cloud of thick dark smoke also makes it nearly impossible to see, causing people to panic and become disorientated.
 Even if you are familiar with the building, it’s easy to become lost and trapped inside a burning building; you could even be moving closer to the fire!

 There are numerous resources available to educate on how to prevent a fire.
 Check the following link on this page and the other great resources available.